-- 1. have associated primary Maximum Contaminant Levels(MCLs) that are regulated and - 2. were detected in testing conducted by the City and New Mexico Environment Department.
+- 1. Have associated primary Maximum Contaminant Levels(MCLs) that are regulated; and - 2.
+Were detected in testing conducted by the City and New Mexico Environment Department.

-The table includes only those constituents found above detection limits during 2023 sampling, or during sampling in previous years if not analyzed during 2023.
+The table includes only those constituents found above detection limits during 2024 sampling, or during sampling in previous years if not analyzed during 2024.
 The EPA requires monitoring for certain contaminants less than once per year because the concentrations are not expected to vary significantly from year to year.
 The City is required to test for over 80 contaminants, and the vast majority of these contaminants were not found above detection limits.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of these contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) SafeDrinking Water Hotline (800-426-4792), or visiting epa.gov/safewater.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) SafeDrinking Water Hotline (800-426-4792) or visiting epa.gov/safewater.

-Important Information-Monitoring and Reporting Requirement Not Met for Asbestos
+Important Information-Monitoring and Reporting Requirement Not Met for Lead & Copper

 What Happened?
-On 1/22/2024, the City was made aware that the City system failed to collect the correct number of drinking water samples.
+On 3/3/2025, the City was made aware that the City system did not collect drinking water samples in a timely manner for Lead and Copper.
 Although this incident was not an emergency, as our customer, you have a right to know what happened and what we are doing to correct the situation.

-We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
+We are required to monitor Lead & copper in your drinking water seasonally.
+Results of regular monitoring are an indicator of whether our drinking water meets health standards.
 The information below lists the contaminant and the compliance period which we did not monitor or test: